Moya O'Sullivan: Radio, theatre, teleplays and telemovies

-Career in England
+Career in United Kingdom

-By the mid-1960s, O'Sullivan had decided to try her luck in England, where she featured in radio, television and on the West End stage circuit.
-Notable roles were in J.P.
-Donleavy's production A Singular Man, and A Harp in the South for BBC TV.
+By the mid-1960s, O'Sullivan had decided to try her luck in the United Kingdom, where she featured in radio, television and on the West End stage circuit.
+Notable roles were in James Patrick Donleavy's production A Singular Man, and A Harp in the South for BBC Television.
 She returned to Australia in 1965, where she featured in the theatrical production Inadmissible Evidence.

 Television roles

 O'Sullivan was a staple on the small screen in soap operas and serials in Australia, beginning in 1961 with the daytime soap opera The Story of Peter Gray.
 Her early roles included playing several parts in Homicide and Division 4.
 A prominent role was her three-month stint in the serial Number 96 as Phyllis Pratt in the 1970s.

 She subsequently appeared in Sons and Daughters as Aileen Keegan, and had several roles in A Country Practice throughout the 1980s.

-She continued acting throughout the 2000s, including Home and Away in 2002, and several guest appearances in All Saints from 2001 and 2008.
+She continued acting throughout the 2000s, including Home & Away in 2002, and several guest appearances in All Saints from 2001 and 2008.
 O'Sullivan never had any other long-standing roles; she was a well-recognized feature player as a prominent guest artist of many a television series spanning over 60 years, later portraying hapless old grannies.

 In 2005, she reprised the role of Marlene Kratz, along with many ex-cast members, for an episode commemorating the Neighbours 20th anniversary in a reunion special.

 O'Sullivan also became popular via memorable guesting appearances in Cop Shop as Lorna Close (later O'Reilly), mother to Valerie Close-Johnson and mother-in-law to Jeffrey Johnson, and in Hey Dad..! as Grandma Lois Kelly, and later in The Adventures of Skippy as Thelma Woods in the 2000s.
 She had previously appeared in the earlier 1960s original series in television's younger days as Mrs Mason.

 Her final part was in Tricky Business in 2012.

 Death

-O'Sullivan died aged 91 in Bondi Junction, New South Wales, Australia on 16 January 2018.
+O'Sullivan died aged 91 in Bondi Junction, Australia on 16 January 2018.